CreadDiscans/ServiceDesigner/TUTORIAL.md

 > * [ReactStrap](https://reactstrap.github.io/) provides bootstrap component for _React_ framework.
 >   * You can use _Bootstrap 4 components_ in this function.
 >   * You don't have to import each components whenever you use it!
->   * Just input the name of one of ReactStrap's components, and set property if you need.
+>   * Just input the name to use from ReactStrap's components, and set property if you need.

 ### React Icons
 > ![React Icons](./asset/img/reactIcons.gif)
-> * [React Icons](http://react-icons.github.io/react-icons/) provides free open srouce icons for _React_ framework.
+> * [React Icons](http://react-icons.github.io/react-icons/) provides free open source icons for _React_ framework.
 >   * It has **eight** type of icon libraries that you can use easily.
 >   * _Font Awesome_, _Ionicons_, _Material Design icons_, _Typicons_, _Github Octicons_, _Feather_, _Game Icons_, _Weather Icons_.
 >   * Set element's name as the name of icon from the libraries what you want to use.